ezat-r/bug-tracker/ReadMe.md

 8. Typography:
 	1. Go to the "All Issues" page.
 	2. Have a look at the text and observe if all text is clearly visible i.e. is it too small, too big.
-    3. Click the 'View' button to access a detailed Recipe view and verify that the text looks readable, is not hard to read etc.
+    3. Click the 'View' button to access a detailed Issue view and verify that the text looks readable, is not hard to read etc.
 	4. Follow step 2-3 again, however, this time do the same for different screen sizes i.e. Phone, Tablet, Desktop etc.
 	5. Follow steps 2 - 4 for all pages.
 Is the the typography consistent across all pages?
 Is it readable on small screen devices?